Circumstance, Compassion, and Expertise Combine to Save a Child’s Life

 Checking in with Owen Coulter three years after his heart stopped at Dell Children’s Medical Center

 Reviewed by: Kristin Coulter (patient's mother), Darin Coulter (patient's father), and Amy Greenwood Hemingway, RN, MSN, CNS, CPNP-AC/PC

 Written by: Erich Pelletier

-On December 13, 2018, 5-year-old Owen Coulter’s heart stopped beating in the emergency room at Dell Children’s Medical Center.
+On December 13, 2018, 5-year-old Owen Coulter’s heart stopped beating shortly after he arrived at Dell Children’s Medical Center.
 He underwent 90 minutes of CPR and other critical interventions before his heart began beating again.
 This now 8-year-old is enjoying a happy life filled with activities any second grader is prone to love, such as riding his bike, fishing, hiking, and building Legos.

 “Dell Children’s is not just a medical facility,” shares Owen’s mother, Kristin Coulter.
 “Dell Children’s is our family because, even post-discharge, they haven’t left our side.
 We know we can call on them at any time and they’ll be there for us, which is why Owen is doing great.”

 For several days leading up to what Kristin has deemed “The Incident,” Owen had been feeling sick.
 He complained of pain in his legs, a persistent headache, and fatigue.
 Concerned he may have picked up the flu or strep throat at school, Kristin and her husband, Darin Coulter, Owen’s father, made an appointment with Owen’s primary care pediatrician.